 - Weight can be a positive or a negative decimal number, using the point as decimal separator.
 The arrow buttons change the weight up or down by a unit of 1.

 - Right-click on an element for a context menu with additional options (see screenshot above).

-Elements in the OLAP Server can be numeric (N), string (S), or consolidated (C).
+Elements in the In-Memory DB can be numeric (N), string (S), or consolidated (C).

 - Numeric elements can only contain numbers.
 They can be used for calculations, e.g. for consolidations.

 - String elements can contain all characters: (e.g. letters, numbers, special characters).
 They can be used for comments.
 They cannot be used for calculations.

 - A consolidated element is a parent element that has one or more child elements or child levels.
 With the OLAP Server, you can consolidate both numeric and string elements, but only consolidated elements based exclusively on numeric child elements will be calculated.

 Note: for older versions of Jedox, it is not recommended to use the format yyyy.mm for the month dimension, as the elements are treated as numeric when performing drillthrough.

 Consolidated element = Child1 * weight + [Child2 * weight + …]

 A prerequisite for the calculation of a consolidated element is that all child elements must be numeric or consolidated with a numeric value.